EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 We can then access RStudio by navigating to 'localhost:8787' in a browser.
 At the login page, type 'root' and 'test' for username and password respectively.
 Note that you will only be 'root' within the context of the container and not outside of it.
 The same applies in the test environment and SHS.

-Once we made sure the container runs, we can push our image to GHCR using our namespace and token:
+If the container runs without errors, we can push our image to GHCR using our namespace and token:

 ```sh
 echo "${GHCR_TOKEN}" | docker login ghcr.io -u $GHCR_NAMESPACE --password-stdin